 (b) Only one vote per Member company shall be accepted; representatives of corporate affiliates shall not vote.

-(c) A representative of any Member can call for a proposed ballot to be published for review and comment by the membership.
+(c) A representative of any Member can call for a proposed ballot to be published for discussion and comment by the membership.
 Any proposed ballot needs two endorsements by other Members in order to proceed.
-The review period then shall take place for at least seven calendar days before votes are cast.
+The discussion period then shall take place for at least seven but no more than 14 calendar days before votes are cast.
+The proposer of the ballot will designate the length of the discussion period, and each ballot shall clearly state the start and end dates and times (including time zone) for both the discussion period and the voting period.

-(d) The CA/Browser Forum shall provide seven calendar days for voting, with the deadline clearly communicated via the Public Mail Listmembers’ electronic mailing list.
-All voting will take place online via the members’ electronic mailing list.
+(d) Upon completion of the discussion period, Members shall have exactly seven calendar days for voting, with the deadline clearly communicated in the ballot and sent via the Public Mail List.
+All voting will take place via the Public Mail List.
+Votes not submitted to the Public Mail List will not be considered valid, and will not be counted for any purpose.

-(e) Only votes that indicate a clear ‘yes’ or ‘no’ response to the ballot question shall be considered (i.e. votes to abstain and votes that do not indicate a clear ‘yes’ or ‘no’ response will not figure in the calculation of item (f), below).
+(e) Members may vote yes, no, or abstain on a ballot.
+Only votes that indicate a clear ‘yes’ or ‘no’ response to the ballot question shall be considered (i.e. votes to abstain and votes that do not indicate a clear ‘yes’ or ‘no’ response will not figure in the calculation of item (f), below).

-(f) Members fall into two categories: CAs (comprising issuing CAs and root CAs, as defined in the membership criteria) and product suppliers (as defined in the membership criteria).
-In order for the motion to be adopted by the Forum, two-thirds or more of the votes cast by the Members in the CA category must be in favor of the motion, and at least 50% plus one of the votes cast by the members in the browser category must be in favor of the motion.
-At least one CA Member and one browser Member must vote in favor of a ballot for the ballot to be approved adopted.
+(f) Members fall into two categories: CAs (comprising issuing CAs and root CAs, as defined in the membership criteria) and browsers (as defined in the membership criteria).
+In order for the ballot to be approved by the Forum, two-thirds or more of the votes cast by the Members in the CA category must be in favor of the ballot, and at least 50% plus one of the votes cast by the members in the browser category must be in favor of the ballot.
+At least one CA Member and one browser Member must vote in favor of a ballot for the ballot to be adopted.

-(g) A ballot result will be considered valid only when more than half of the number of currently active members has participated.
-The number of currently active members is the average number of member organizations that have participated in the previous three meetings (both teleconferences and face-to-face meetings).
+(g) A ballot result will be considered valid only when more than half of the number of currently active Members has participated.
+The number of currently active Members is the average number of Member organizations that have participated in the previous three Forum-wide meetings (both teleconferences and face-to-face meetings).
+Working Group, subgroup, committee, PAG, and other similar meetings do not count for purposes of calculating the “number of currently active members.”

-(h) The CA/Browser Forum will tabulate and announce the results within one calendar-day of the close of the voting period. “
+(h) The Chair will tabulate and announce the results within 3 business days of the close of the voting period.

+(i) The Chair may delegate any of his/her duties under this Section 2.2 and Section 2.3 to the Vice Chair as necessary, or the Vice Chair may otherwise execute the duties and obligations of the Chair as provided in Section 4.1(a) of these Bylaws.“

+2. Draft Guideline Ballots.
+A new Section 2.3 shall be added to the Bylaws, and will read in its entirety as follows:

-2.3 Draft Guideline Ballots
+“2.3 Requirements for Draft Guideline Ballots

 This section applies to any ballot that proposes a Final Guideline or a Final Maintenance Guideline (a “Draft Guideline Ballot”).
-Draft Guideline Ballots will be conducted in accordance with the following rules.
+Draft Guideline Ballots must comply with the following rules in addition to the requirements set forth in Section 2.2 above.

-(a) Only votes by Members shall be accepted.

-(b) Only one vote per Member company shall be accepted; representatives of corporate affiliates shall not vote.